-- Unconventional gas currently accounts for approximately 40% of Eastern Australian gas production.
+- In 2015, unconventional gas currently accounted for approximately 40 per cent of Eastern Australian gas production.

-- Currently 100% of produced unconventional gas is CSG, however shale gas is a potentially large future resource.
+- Currently 100 per cent of produced unconventional gas is coal sean gas (CSG), however shale gas is a potentially large future resource.

 - Exploration for CSG in Australia began in 1976 in Queensland's Bowen Basin.

-- The first stand alone commercial production of CSG in Australia commenced in December 1996 at the Dawson Valley project (then owned by Conoco), adjoining the Moura coal mine.
+- The first stand-alone commercial production of CSG in Australia commenced in December 1996 at the Dawson Valley project (then owned by ConocoPhillips), adjoining the Moura coal mine.

 What is it?

-Unconventional gas is a term commonly used to describe coal seam gas, shale gas and tight gas.
+Unconventional gas is a term commonly used to describe coal seam gas (CSG), shale gas and tight gas.
 These are all forms of natural gas (primarily methane) but sourced from different geological formations.
-This gas is used in the same way as conventional natural gas is used for generating electricity or heating in homes.
+This gas is used in the same way as conventional natural gas is used for generating electricity and heating in homes.
 It is also a critical input for the production of chemicals, plastics, pharmaceuticals, fertilizers, paints, pesticides and cosmetics.

 - Coal Seam Gas

-Found in coal seams, typically 300–600 meters underground.
-Coal Seam Gas (CSG) is held in place by water pressure and is extracted via wells drilled through the coal seams.
+Found in coal seams, typically 300–1000 meters underground.
+CSG is held in place by water pressure and is extracted via wells drilled through the coal seams.
 When the water pressure is reduced, natural gas is released from the coal.
 The gas is then processed to remove water and piped to compression plants for transportation via gas transmission pipelines to power stations, industry and domestic gas customers.

 - Shale gas

-Refers to methane that is trapped within layers of shale rock of depths greater than 1500 metres below the surface.
-In Australia, the industry is largely in the exploration stage; that is, drilling vertical wells and using hydraulic fracturing (fracking) to determine whether gas production is likely to be economically viable.
+Refers to methane that is trapped within layers of shale rock of depths greater than 1500 meters below the surface.
+In Australia, the industry is largely in the exploration stage; that is, drilling vertical wells in prospective areas, and using hydraulic fracturing (fracking) to determine whether gas production is likely to be economically viable.

 - Tight gas

-Gas is held in sandstones and limestones of low permeability and low porosity.
+Refers to gas held in sandstones and limestones of low permeability and low porosity.
 Because of this low permeability, gas cannot migrate out of the rock and therefore, tight gas must be extracted through hydraulic fracturing.
 The tight gas industry is largely in the exploration stage.

 The Australian Government’s position on Unconventional Gas Development

-A key objective of the Australian Government’s energy policy is to maintain a secure and sustainable energy supply and facilitate competitive and productive industry sectors.
-Unconventional gas development is already central to this goal and an issue of national importance as it has the potential to impact Australia’s prosperity.
-Currently 40 per cent of the Eastern Australian domestic gas production is sourced from CSG and this production is expected to continue to grow to support domestic consumption and LNG exports from the East Coast.
+A key goal of the Australian Government’s energy policy is to maintain a secure and sustainable energy supply while facilitating competitive and productive industry sectors.
+Unconventional gas development is already central to achieving this goal, and an issue of national importance, as it has the potential to impact Australia’s prosperity.
+In 2015, over 40 per cent of the Eastern Australian domestic gas production was sourced from CSG and this production is expected to continue to grow to support domestic consumption and LNG exports from the East Coast.

 Domestic Gas Strategy